What do graphic communication designers do? Some thoughts and a list of disciplines and specialisms

 What do graphic designers actually do?

-I attended a graphic design conference last year on the 20th April 2016 at Loughborough University in the UK called Graphic Design Educators’ Network Pedagogic Research Symposium.
-Midway through the conference someone in the audience stood up and asked the question: what do graphic designers actually do?
-[I actually cannot remember the name or who said this, apologies.]
-He went on to expand and tell a storey because he was trying to explain to his grandmother what he actually does.
-The grandma asked: did you take the photographs?
-He responded: no. The grandma asked: did you write the text?
-He responded: no. The grandma asked: did you print it?
+I attended a graphic design conference last year, on the 20th April 2016 at Loughborough University in the UK called Graphic Design Educators’ Network Pedagogic Research Symposium.
+Midway through the conference, someone in the audience stood up and asked the question: what do graphic designers actually do?
+[I actually cannot remember their name or who said this, apologies.]
+He went on to expand and tell a story, because he was trying to explain to his grandmother what he actually does.
+His grandma asked: did you take the photographs?
+He responded: no. His grandma asked: did you write the text?
+He responded: no. His grandma asked: did you print it?
 He responded: no.

-As you can see the graphic designer may not be responsible for any of the major parts, but designs the overall macro (larger) communication, putting things together using different micro (smaller) aspects, knowledge and making the overall whole (like layout, typography and printing knowledge).
-In a way the graphic designer orchestrates many parts of the overall communication.
+As you can see the graphic designer may not be responsible for any of the major parts, but designs the overall macro (larger) communication, putting things together using different micro (smaller) aspects and knowledge, and making the overall whole (final item).
+In a way, the graphic designer orchestrates many parts of the overall communication.

-Finally, a graphic design teacher when I was studying at university once said to me ‘never let anyone tell you graphic design is not a true skill or discipline’.
-What he was getting at is that graphic design is a skill like many other professional activities that has to be studied, learnt, practiced and perfected.
+Finally, a graphic design teacher when I was studying at university, once said to me ‘never let anyone tell you graphic design is not a true skill or discipline’.
+What he was getting at, is that graphic design is a skill, like many other professional activities that have to be studied, learnt, practiced and perfected.